 What are High Level Languages?

-You must be thing What is High level language? but tell me you they are an easier to understand and is user-friendly.
-With the help of these languages one can write applications that are portable across various platforms (such as Linux or windows) and is independent of any architecture (such as non-intel ARM or the infamous Intel).
-High level language Example, writing a program in python which by default works in any Linux system, then just compiling it into any exe using py2exe and then running it on windows.
+You must be a thing; what is High level language? but tell me you they are easier to understand and is user-friendly.
+With the help of these languages, one can write portable applications across various platforms (such as Linux or Windows) and are independent of any architecture (such as non-intel ARM or the infamous Intel).
+High level language Example, writing a program in python which by default works in any Linux system, then just compiling it into an exe using py2exe and then running it on windows.

 write(*,*) "This is a printed program"